proycon/sxmo-docs/USERGUIDE.md

 - **Foxtrotgps**: A minimal GPS application to help you navigate the world

 ## **Wifi**

 At the time being the primary way to get connected to the Internet in Sxmo is through wifi.
 There is a menu entry in the [global system menu](#strongincluded-menusstrong) to connect to wifi.
 This is essentially this is just a wrapper to launch `nnmtui`.
 Make sure the killswitch for Wifi on your Pinephone is in the enabled position.

-Mobile data should be manually for now (there is no built in menu to do this); so refer to [postmarketos](https://wiki.postmarketos.org/wiki/PINE64_PinePhone_(pine64-pinephone)#Modem) pinephone documentation for that aspect.
+Mobile data should be manually for now (there is no built in menu to do this);
+so refer to [postmarketos](https://wiki.postmarketos.org/wiki/PINE64_PinePhone_(pine64-pinephone)#Modem) pinephone documentation for that aspect.

 ## **Audio Routing**

 You can use the Audio entry in the [global system menu](#strongincluded-menusstrong) to toggle which audio output you want to send sound to.

 Note that when in a call, the audio device selected in the global system menu won't automatically apply; rather audio will automatically be initially routed to the earpiece and then changeable through the in call menu.
 Upon the call ending, audio is always routed back to the headphone jack.

 ## **Updating and Changelog**

-Sxmo's packages are currently distributed through packages in pmOS so when new package versions are periodically pushed; your install can be updated through standard mechanisms using `apk`.
+Sxmo's packages are currently distributed through packages in pmOS so when new package versions are periodically pushed; your install can be

 To update run: